nagare-labs/nagare/README.md

 The thesis being multiple chains are here to stay and one of many ways to integrate/inter-operate them and allow web3 product transactions to flow in-between them is by building and using bridges.

-For DApps to be able to `stream` transactions across chains, we offer a streaming RPC (sRPC) framework and easy to connect set of smart contracts that enables DApps to direct their cross-chain streams through them.
+For DApps to be able to `stream` transactions across chains, we offer an on-chain RPC (ocRPC) framework and easy to connect set of smart contracts that enables DApps to direct their cross-chain streams through them.

 Imagine Over-The-Top (OTT) cross-chain streaming framework for web3 products & services using the already existing and proven layer-1 blockchain networks and bridges.